robwent/yii2-link-redirection/README.md

 ###Updating the form and redirect behaviour

-Open the _form.php partial in /views/links/ and change the 'status' and 'published' fields from a text input, to a checkbox. [http://www.yiiframework.com/doc-2.0/yii-widgets-activefield.html#checkbox()-detail](http://www.yiiframework.com/doc-2.0/yii-widgets-activefield.html#checkbox()-detail)
+Open the _form.php partial in /views/links/ and change the 'status' field from a text input, to a checkbox. [http://www.yiiframework.com/doc-2.0/yii-widgets-activefield.html#checkbox()-detail](http://www.yiiframework.com/doc-2.0/yii-widgets-activefield.html#checkbox()-detail)

-Now, when you view the /links page, and click on the 'Create Links' button, you should see the form has a checkbox for these 2 fields, rather than the previous text fields.
+Now, when you view the /links page, and click on the 'Create Links' button, you should see the status field uses a checkbox, rather than the previous text field.

+Remove the 'published' field as we will populate this automatically later.

 If you now create some links, you will see that after creating a link, you are redirected to a view of the record that we just created.

 This isn't that useful to us, as all the information we need to view is also shown in the grid overview.

 Open up controllers/LinksController.php and find the actionCreate method.